aliciasecord/pathfinder-character-generator/README.md

 # pathfinder-character-generator
 This is a Javascript-based Pathfinder character generator.
+Try it out here: http://aliciasecord.github.io/pathfinder-character-generator/

 ####HTML